 P A 440.
-Microcomputer Applications in Criminal Justice and Public Administration (3) (Offered only at IVC)
+Microcomputer Applications in Criminal Justice and Public Administration (3)

+(Offered only at IVC)

 Two lectures and three hours of laboratory.
 Prerequisite: Limited to criminal justice and public administration majors.
 Operation and use of microcomputer hardware and software in criminal justice.
+Laboratory instruction focusors on applicability of criminal justice.
 Laboratory instruction focuses on applicability of programs to criminal justice operations.